UK Tour 2023

 28 – 29 March, Unity Theatre Liverpool: Info & Tickets

 31 March – 1 April, Dugdale Arts Centre Enfield: Info & Tickets

 Company – Elinor Crawley, Daniel Millar, Toyin Omari-Kinch

 Producer – Jessie Anand

 Composer – Zac Gvirtzman

 Graphic design – Guy Sanders

-The Winston Machine 2023 tour has been supported using public funding by the National Lottery through Arts Council England, and is also made with support from the Thistle Trust, Complicité, New Diorama Theatre, Old Diorama Arts Centre and Theatre Arts at London Metropolitan University, with thanks to the National Theatre.
+The Winston Machine 2023 tour is produced by Kandinsky in association with New Diorama Theatre, and co-produced by Dartington Trust.
+It has been supported using public funding by the National Lottery through Arts Council England, and is also made with support from the Thistle Trust, Complicité, New Diorama Theatre, Old Diorama Arts Centre and Theatre Arts at London Metropolitan University, with thanks to the National Theatre.
 It was originally commissioned and co-produced by the New Diorama Theatre, London, in 2022.
 You can find more information on that production here.